44 Free To-Do List & Checklist Templates (Word, Excel, PDF)

 Put tasks on the list, not goals

-You have to refrain from writing down your goals and objectives rather than actual tasks on your to-do list.
+You have to refrain from writing down your goals and objectives rather than the actual tasks.
 For that, you will need to understand the differences between them.

 Jot down tasks as quickly as possible

-Whenever a new task comes to your mind, immediately write it down.
+Whenever a new task comes to mind, immediately write it down.
 Otherwise, you may forget it later on.

 If you use an app, use the create new task shortcut to jot down tasks quickly.
 If you prefer paper, write it down on a piece of scrap paper.
-And when it is convenient for you, transfer it to your official to-do list notebook.
+And when it is convenient for you, transfer it to your official notebook.

 Make it aesthetically-pleasing